wagtail/Willow/docs/guide/save.rst

 ------------------

 :meth:`~Image.save_as_jpeg` and :meth:`~Image.save_as_png` both take an
-``optimise`` keyword that when set to true, will output an optimized image.
+``optimize`` keyword that when set to true, will output an optimized image.

 .. code-block:: python